srini-555/coding-interview/docs/data-structure/Linked_List/Linked_List.md

 ## Strategies
 - If an operation is against the direction of a linked list, consider using a recursive function.
-- If an operation is to manipulate (add or remove) a certain node, consider getting the previous node of that node.
+- If an operation is to manipulate (add or remove) a certain node, consider getting the previous node of the target node.

 ## Common Topics
 - Check characteristics